MumenJarrah/CloudLabs/lab7.md

   ![tun](images/lab7-13.png)

-Please modify the `tun.py` code according to the following requirements:

-- After getting a packet from the TUN interface, if this packet is an ICMP echo request packet, construct a corresponding echo reply packet and write it to the TUN interface.
-Please provide evidence to show that the code works as expected.
-- Instead of writing an IP packet to the interface, write some arbitrary data to the interface, and report your observation.
+The `tun.py` code was modified to handle ICMP echo requests and test the behavior of the TUN interface when invalid data is written.
+The program processes each packet received from the TUN interface, identifies ICMP echo requests (type 8), and constructs a corresponding ICMP echo reply (type 0).
+The reply packet swaps the source and destination IP addresses of the original request and retains the payload.
+This packet is then written back to the TUN interface.
+The functionality was verified by sending a ping to the TUN interface (192.168.53.1).
+The program logged the receipt of ICMP echo requests and the construction and transmission of echo replies.
+The ping command confirmed successful replies, demonstrating the program works as intended.
+Additionally, the program was modified to write arbitrary data to the TUN interface to observe the kernel's response.

 ## 4 Task 3: Send the IP Packet to VPN Server Through a Tunnel